 To assess the underlying property research "dimensions" in the twelve general property research topics and the twenty eight specific property research topics, factor analysis (Everitt and Dunn, 2001) was used.
-This was applied separately to the overall group and the three sub-groups.
-Factor analysis is a multivariate analysis technique in which the underlying dimensions in the survey data are examined.
-Typically, a small number of dimensions are extracted which explain a significant proportion of the total variation.
-A practical interpretation can often be given to these major underlying dimensions, although meaningful interpretations are often not possible for the less significant dimensions.
+This was done for the overall group and for the three sub-groups.